sliptripfall/PickyEaterDirtyKeto/README.md

 Hi, this repo doesn't contain any code, just plans for implementing the keto dietary system and my weight loss journey on Keto.
 I chose git/markdown/GitHub because I think this will evolve and change over time, and I want to track that.
 I also value using markdown to keep the documents simple, and I hope contributions are easier to manage.

+**There's 2 things I think you will want to know right off the bat to make a quick determination.
+That being: what foods you can & can't eat and what rituals are involved to get the gains.
+I will get to both of those as quick as I can but here's some things we have to cover first.**

 ## Disclaimer
 1. FOR EDUCATIONAL PURPOSES ONLY
 	1. The information provided in or through this repo is for general educational and information purposes only and solely as a self-help tool.
 You must not use this information as an alternative to seeking advice from a professional healthcare provider.
 Information contained is provided without any representation or warranties, expressed or implied.